shenwei356/csvtk/doc/docs/usage.md

   -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d" and "-D"

 ```
-name of key column to create in output

 ## headers

 Usage